kuutsav/information-retrieval/README.md

 - Techniques/metrics for evaluating IR models.
 - Approximate Nearest Neighbor techniques used for indexing and searching dense vectors (used for many dense retrieval techniques).
-- Other relevant info ...
+- Vector databases and other relevant info.

 ## Tutorials